tuvshinzaya18/sudokusolver/README.md

 # sudokusolver
-C program to solve sudoku
+Python program to solve sudoku

 Creater: Tuvshinzaya Erdenekhuu
 Goal: Solve simple sudoku
-Programming language: C
+Programming language: Python

-Simple explanation of code: Program designed solve sudoku by creating lists to keep track of numbers missing for each column, row and 3x3 box.
-Then for each cell find corresponding column, row and box's missing number set then find intersection of all 3 sets.
-If size of the resulting set is 1, then put that only member as a correct number for that cell.
-Then repeat this for all empty cell for necassary amount of time to solve sudoku.
-In order to avoid infinite loop, if program runs whole cycle for all empty cell without making any change, program will stop and inform user about this.
+Simple explanation of code: Uses 2 step to solve it.
+(Only uses logical way.
+No brute force try)
+1. for every boxes.
+Takes one possible numbers as a target number.
+Check all possible locations where target number can be.
+If there is only 1 possible location, put target value in that location,
+2. for every cell.
+See what numbers it can but by comparing numbers in that row, numbers in that column and numbers in that box